 At the Morrell Room of the Curtis Memorial Library, Brunswick

 Wednesday evenings at 7:30 p.m., June 6, 13, 20, 27

 Free and Open to the Public

-Midcoast Senior College has planned another intellectually intriguing series of lectures for June 2013.
-Again this year, we are centering on Maine, its unique history and culture, and its intimacy with art, science, and world events.
+Midcoast Senior College has planned another intellectually intriguing series of lectures for June 2018.

-Richard S. Neiman, M.D. is Emeritus Professor of Pathology and Medicine at Indiana University School of Medicine, where he was Director of the Division of Hematologic Pathology.
-A graduate of Harvard College and Tufts Medical School, he has had a long-standing interest in the history of medicine.
+Richard Neiman, M.D. is Emeritus Professor of Pathology and Laboratory Medicine and of Internal Medicine, Indiana University School of Medicine.
+He has had a longtime interest in the history of medicine.